DazHaze/RPSLS-Code-Institute-Project-2/README.md

 ### *Goals*
 * Interesting game for the user.
-* Succesful game loop with win and lose conditions.
+* Successful game loop with win and lose conditions.
 * logic that does not break no matter what the user selects.
 * correct use of Javascript.